 Joyce Shabazz is a family and community mediator with 30 years of experience.
-She has served as the Director of the NCBI Black/African Affinity Group since 1995.
-Ms. Shabazz attended Tuft’s University, Medford, Massachusetts, Boston College Law School, Advanced Divorce Mediation, Fletcher School of International Law and Diplomacy, Tufts University, Medford, Massachusetts.
+She has served as the Director of the NCBI Black African Heritage Affinity Group since 1995.
+Ms. Shabazz attended Tuft’s University, Medford, Massachusetts, Boston College Law School, Advanced Divorce Mediation and Fletcher School of International Law and Diplomacy.
 As an adjunct professor at Lesley University, Cambridge, Massachusetts, she has taught courses for the Master of Education Curriculum and Instruction Program focusing on violence prevention, race relations and mediation.
 Ms. Shabazz is a human development practitioner and counselor.
-She has led anti-racism programs for dozens of organizations, including: The City of Boston’s Department of Health and Hospitals, Harvard Medical School, Dimock Community Health Center, Brigham and Women’s Hospital, Greater Lynn Community Health, Services for Mental Health and Family Support Cambridge Public School System, Massachusetts Partnership for Health Communities, Mt.
+She has led anti-racism programs for dozens of organizations, including The City of Boston’s Department of Health and Hospitals, Harvard Medical School, Dimock Community Health Center, Brigham and Women’s Hospital, Greater Lynn Community Health, Services for Mental Health and Family Support Cambridge Public School System, Massachusetts Partnership for Health Communities, Mt.
 Auburn Hospital Emergency Admission Department and the American Medical Students Association.

 Board Vice-President & Director, Women’s Affinity Group